GSA/search-gov-website/admin-center/display/hosted-vs-api-results.md

 title: Which Search.gov results page solution is right for you?
 tags: display brand api
 date: September 15, 2020
-last_modified_at: March 4, 2021
+last_modified_at: April 6, 2021
 sidenav: admin_center
 ---

 After you get your [search site set up]({{ site.baseurl }}/get-started/site-launch-guide.html) and we have your content indexed, it’s time to think about how you want to display the search results to your users.

 We offer a [hosted search results page]({{ site.baseurl }}/admin-center/display/), which allows you to configure the look and feel of the results page using our Admin Center interface.
-We recommend customers use the hosted search results page because all features are automatically available and maintained over time - users can access a consistent experience with no developer effort on the agency’s part.
+We recommend you use the hosted results page because all our features are available and maintained over time.
+Searchers will have a good experience with no developer effort on the agency’s part.

-We also offer a [results API](https://open.gsa.gov/api/searchgov-results/){% external_link %}, which does require development within your website’s environment in order to display results.
+We also offer a [Results API](https://open.gsa.gov/api/searchgov-results/){% external_link %}.
+To use this API, you'll need developers to develop a results page template within your website’s environment in order to display results.
+We also recommend you plan to implement our [Clicks API](https://open.gsa.gov/api/searchgov-clicks/){% external_link %}, to use alongside the Results API.

 | Analytics Features | Available on Hosted Search Results Page? | Available in Results API? |
 | :-- | :--: | :--: |